Actress Ayomide Dawodu and her baby daddy fight dirty on their son’s Instagram page - INFORMATION NIGERIA

-Actress, Ayomide Dawodu and her baby daddy are currently engaged in an exchange of words as they attack each other with different accusations.
+Actress, Ayomide Dawodu and her baby daddy are currently engaged in an exchange of words.

-The couple wash their dirty linen in public as they battle it out on their son’s IG page.
+They are attacking each other with different accusations on their son’s Instagram page.

 It all started when their son Edric Olatomiwa, shared a photo of his actress mum on his page with the caption: